mikejac/node-red-contrib-google-smarthome/README.md

 #### - Scene
 Messages sent to this node is simply passed through.
 One cannot tell Google SmartHome to activate a scene, they tell us.

+#### - Management
+`topic` can be `restart_server` or `report_state`.

+`payload` is not used for anything.

+`restart_server` is used to stop then start the built-in webserver.
+Can be used when your SSL certificate has been renewed and needs to be re-read by the webserver.

+`report_state` will force an update of all states to Google.
+Mostly usefull for debugging.

 ## The config node